krb5/krb5/doc/rst_source/krb_admins/admin_commands/kpropd.rst

 *kpropd.acl*
             Access file for *kpropd*; the default location is KPROPD_ACL_FILE (normally /usr/local/var/krb5kdc/kpropd.acl).
-            Each entry is a line containing the principal of a host from which the local machine will allow Kerberos database propagation via :ref:`kprop`.
+            Each entry is a line containing the principal of a host from which the local machine will allow Kerberos database propagation via :ref:`kprop(8)`.

 SEE ALSO
 ----------